 Sewer Capital Fund This fund provides for sanitary sewer enterprise improvements.
 Just recently (2017) completion of a 3-lagoon wastewater facility and the repayment of debt to the Ohio Public Works Commission for the construction of the lagoons from an OPWC loan.
 Grants were obtained in 2016 from CDBG and OPWC to aid in the construction costs.

-Water Debt Service Fund This fund pays the debt of the Village for the water treatment, supply, distribution system to the USDA/RD Agency from monies loan to the Village for construction.
-These loans will be retired in years 2047 and 2048.
+Water Debt Service Fund This fund pays the debt of the Village for the water treatment, supply, distribution system to the OWDA from monies loan to the Village for construction.